 “Affordable and Clean Energy” importance: Men 26% vs. Women 17%

 Interestingly the goals thought of as a Japanese priority do not differ much by sex until asked about Climate Action.
-For this goal we found that more women than men thought of Climate Action as a priority.
+For this goal, we found that more women than men thought of climate change in japan as a priority.
 Conversely, more men than women found “Affordable and Clean Energy” a more important goal to focus on.
 This paints the picture of women desiring more to be done regarding climate in real terms, with men more concerned with price and clean energy use.

 We found that those in their 60s were the ones who cared most about “Climate Action”, with 22% citing this as the most important goal, versus 4% of those in their 20s.
 This differs from what we see in western countries, where the younger generations tend to be the ones that fly the flag for climate initiatives.

 Instead, the most important goal for Japanese twentysomethings was “No Poverty” with 11% choosing this goal.